What is the Support for Mortgage Interest Payments Scheme? SMI benefit can help cover the cost of mortgage and loan interest payments.

 Note: SMI does not help towards the amount you borrowed.
 It only covers the interest portion.
 Do not use SMI as a guarantee of payment for a loan you take out.

 Those who qualify for Support for Mortgage Interest get help paying interest on their loan or mortgage for sums up to £200,000.
-The uppermost figure is £100,000 if you get Pension Credit.
+The uppermost figure is £100,000 if you get Pension Credit or you started claiming for another qualifying benefit before January 2009.

 If you already get SMI and move to Pension Credit within 12 weeks of stopping your other benefits, you may still get the aid on interest on up to £200,000.

-SMI will stop getting paid as a 'welfare benefit' from the 5th of April 2018.
+SMI stopped getting paid as a 'welfare benefit' since the 5th of April 2018.
 Those who are receiving it will get a letter with information on an SMI loan and other options available.

 Support for Mortgage Interest payments usually go direct to your lender after the waiting period.
 The waiting period is 39 weeks after you first claim the qualifying benefit.
 But there is no waiting period for those getting Pension Credit.